hantsy/building-restful-apis-with-springmvc-gitbook/swagger.md

 #Visualizes REST APIs with Swagger

-Swagger is wildly used for visualizing APIs and provdies online sandbox for frontend developers.
+Swagger is widely used for visualizing APIs, and with Swagger UI it provides online sandbox for frontend developers.

 ## Visualizes REST APIs with Swagger